 Technology - WiFi Hotspot Policy & User Agreement

 In order to promote access to online resources, the Belgrade Community Library offers mobile Wi-Fi hotspots as a part of its circulating collection.
-All borrowers must sign a Wi-Fi Hotspot User Agreement form, or have one on file before being allowed to check one out.
-Wi-Fi Hotspot User Agreements are valid for one calendar year.
+All borrowers must sign a Wi-Fi Hotspot User Agreement or have one on file before being allowed to check out a hotspot.
+Wi-Fi Hotspot User Agreements expire on December 31 each year.

 The Library is not responsible for information accessed using this device or for personal information that is shared over the internet.
 Hotspot users are expected to comply with the Library’s Public Access Network Policy.

-Person receiving a hotspot must be a Belgrade Community Library (or BridgerNet) cardholder, 18 years of age or older, with a card in good standing (i.e. the card is not expired and has no fines over $10).
+The patron receiving a hotspot must be a Belgrade Community Library (or Gallatin County) cardholder, 18 years of age or older, with a card in good standing.
+The card cannot be barred, blocked, or expired (see Circulation Policy for details on card status).

-Reservations for hotspots will be made on a first-come, first served basis.
-Additionally, patrons may place holds on the hotspots, but the Library cannot guarantee their availability for a specific date or time.
+Patrons may place holds on hotspots, but the Library cannot guarantee their availability for a specific date or time.

 Filtering & Children's Internet Protection Act (CIPA) Compliance